Louis Philippe II, Duke of Orléans: Early life

 Portrait of a young Louis Philippe Joseph d'Orléans, by Louis Tocqué.

 Louis Philippe Joseph d'Orléans was the son of Louis Philippe d'Orléans, Duke of Chartres, and his wife, Louise Henriette de Bourbon-Conti.
 Philippe was a member of the House of Orléans, a cadet branch of the House of Bourbon.
 His mother came from the House of Bourbon-Conti, a cadet branch of the House of Bourbon-Condé.

 Philippe was born at the Château de Saint-Cloud, one of the residences of the Duke of Orléans, five kilometers west of Paris.
 His older sister, born in 1745, died when she was six months old.
 His younger sister, Bathilde d'Orléans, was born in 1750.

-On March 12, 1756, Philippe and his sister were amongst the first people in France to be inoculated against smallpox, a decision made by their father against the advice of both their mother and King Louis XV.
+On March 12, 1756, Philippe and his sister were among the first people in France to be inoculated against smallpox, a decision made by their father against the advice of both their mother and King Louis XV.
 The procedure was performed by physician Théodore Tronchin, and a few days later, "the Duchess of Orelans, having appeared at the Opera with her two children, was greeted by endless applause and cheers, as if the two princes had miraculously escaped death."